 Tag: (at Rachel's bedroom door) Miss Green would like to establish some ground rules before she comes out.
 She would appreciate it if you didn't use the word "old" or "downhill" or "they still look pretty damn good."

 (Joey grins and everybody stares at him)

 Monica: They all came from the list you handed out to us two weeks ago.

-Joey: (about being a year older) Why, God, why?!
+Joey: (at his 30th birthday party) Why, God, why?!
 We had a deal!
 Let the others grow old, not me!